Canton Dog Bite Lawyers | Kisling, Nestico & Redick

 What’s a Dangerous or Vicious Dog?

 Ohio law defines a dangerous dog as one that has caused a non-serious injury to someone or killed another dog.
-Vicious dogs are ones that caused serious injury to a person.
-Someone who has been cited for failing to keep control of a dog three or more times can also be considered the owner of a dangerous dog.
+Vicious dogs are those that caused serious injury to a person.
+If someone has been cited three or more times for failing to control a dog, they may be considered the owner of a dangerous dog.

 Could I Be Responsible for My Dog Bite Injuries?

-There are a few instances where a dog owner may not be responsible.
-These instances are when the victim was:
+In some cases, a dog owner may not be liable.
+These include when the person bitten was:

 • Committing a criminal offense at the time of the attack